 Thomas Helfrich joined LCEF in 1980 and has served as CFO and Senior VP—Finance since 1999.
 Tom oversees financial planning and budgeting; treasury and investment management; accounting, auditing and reporting; and legal/compliance, the area responsible for the Offering Circular and correspondence with state regulators.

 Prior to serving at LCEF, Tom worked as a Certified Public Accountant for three years.
-He received bachelor’s degrees in accounting and history at McKendree College in Lebanon, Illinois.
+He received bachelor’s degrees in accounting and history from McKendree College in Lebanon, Illinois.

 Previously, Max has served as a senior pastor, executive director of a Lutheran high school, motivational speaker, sales manager, editor and freelance writer.
 He also is the author of Becoming Your Self—10 Spiritual Principles for Personal and Business Success.
 Max is a graduate of Concordia Seminary in St. Louis.